tisquip/chatbotprivacypolicy/index.md

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to email us on tisquip6@gmail.com

-This Privacy Policy applies only to our chat bot online activities and is valid for visitors to our chat bot with regards to the information that they shared and/or collect in Tisquip (Ronnie) Chat bot.
-This policy is not applicable to any information collected offline or via channels other than the chat bot.
+This Privacy Policy applies only to our chat bots online activities and is valid for visitors to any of our chat bots with regards to the information that they shared and/or collect in via the chat bots.
+This policy is not applicable to any information collected offline or via channels other than the chat bots.
 Our Privacy Policy was created with the help of the [TermsFeed Free Privacy Policy Generator](https://www.termsfeed.com/privacy-policy-generator/).

 Consent
 -------

-By using our chat bot, you hereby consent to our Privacy Policy and agree to its terms.
+By using any of our chat bots (run by us), you hereby consent to our Privacy Policy and agree to its terms.

 Information we collect
 ----------------------